 - 1. In view of the continuing Covid-19 pandemic, the Ministry of Corporate Affairs ('MCA') vide its general circulars No. 20/2020 dated May 5, 2020 read with general circular No. 14/2020 dated April 8, 2020, No. 17/2020 dated April 13, 2020 and No. 02/2021 dated January 13, 2021 (collectively referred to as 'MCA Circulars') has permitted the holding of the AGM through Video Conferencing ('VC') / Other Audio Visual means ('OAVM'), without the physical presence of the members at a common venue.
-In compliance with the provisions of the Companies Act, 2013 ('Act') and MCA Circulars, the AGM of the Company is being held through Video Conferencing ('VC'). - 2.
-Consent has been received from all the members of the company to convene the meeting at shorter notice. - 3.
-The Members can join the AGM in the VC/OAVM mode 15 minutes before and after the scheduled time of the commencement of the Meeting. - 4.
-The attendance of the Members attending the AGM through VC/OAVM will be counted for the purpose of reckoning the quorum under Section 103 of the Companies Act, 2013. - 5.
+In compliance with the provisions of the Companies Act, 2013 ('Act') and MCA Circulars, the AGM of the Company is being held through Video Conferencing ('VC'). - Consent has been received from all the members of the company to convene the meeting at shorter notice. - 3.
+The Members can join the AGM in the VC/OAVM mode 15 minutes before and after the scheduled time of the commencement of the Meeting. - The attendance of the Members attending the AGM through VC/OAVM will be counted for the purpose of reckoning the quorum under Section 103 of the Companies Act, 2013. - 5.
 Since the AGM is being held through VC, physical attendance of the members has been dispensed with.
 Accordingly, the facility for appointment of proxies by members is not available, as provided in the MCA Circulars and hence the Proxy Form and Attendance Slip are not annexed to this Notice.
 Pursuant to the provisions of Section 112 and 113 of the Companies Act, 2013, the representatives of the Corporate Members may be appointed to attend the AGM through VC/OAVM and participate thereat and cast their votes through e-voting. - 6.
-Corporate Member intending to authorise its representatives to attend the Meeting in terms of Section 113 of the Companies Act, 2013 is requested to send to the company a certified copy of the Board Resolution authorizing such representative to attend and vote on its behalf at the meeting. - 7.
-Since the AGM will be held through VC/ OAVM, the route map of the venue of the meeting is not annexed hereto. - 8.
-All documents referred to in the Notice and accompanying explanatory statement are open for inspection at the Registered Office of the company on all working days of the company between 11:00 a.m. and 1:00 p.m. upto the date of the Annual General Meeting.
+Corporate Member intending to authorise its representatives to attend the Meeting in terms of Section 113 of the Companies Act, 2013 is requested to send to the company a certified copy of the Board Resolution authorizing such representative to attend and vote on its behalf at the meeting. - Since the AGM will be held through VC/ OAVM, the route map of the venue of the meeting is not annexed hereto. - 8.
+All documents referred to in the Notice and accompanying explanatory statement are open for inspection at the Registered Office of the company on all working days of the company between 11:00 a.m. and 1:00 p.m. upto the date of the Annual General Meeting. - 9.
+The company shall ensure the participation of at least One Independent Director and the Auditors or his representative for holding meeting through VC or OAVM.